• Menu

 2. Chunk It in 10’s.

 Use the “chunking” approach advocated in Chapter 5 of Leading the Learning Revolution.
 In addition to maintaining learner attention and supporting learning, this approach makes it much easier to pull out segments of the webcast later as freestanding video or audio files.
-Since you don’t have ready access to Chapter 5 in this excerpt, here’s what it says about chunking:
+Since you may not have ready access to Chapter 5 in this excerpt, here’s what it says about chunking:

 In addition to pruning materials down to remove anything extraneous, you should try to provide learning in short segments whenever possible.
 This rule applies especially within the context of longer sessions of structured learning like lectures, webinars, and webcasts.
 In longer sessions of learning, the average person’s mind is likely to start wandering after ten minutes or so focused on one topic or theme.
 Maintaining attention is critical, because the level of attention a learner devotes to a topic directly impacts learning.